-Tacomaprobono provides low-income individuals with free legal advice on civil legal aid issues.
-If you need legal advice about a landlord-tenant problem (rental agreements, moving, deposits, repairs, eviction, etc.) or any other type of housing issue, call Tacomaprobono's Housing Justice Project at (253) 572-5134, or e-mail hjp@tacomaprobono.org for an online application link.
+Tacomaprobono provides low-income individuals with free legal advice.
+Do you need legal advice about a landlord-tenant problem (rental agreements, moving, deposits, repairs, eviction, etc.) or any other type of housing issue?
+Call the Tacomaprobono's Housing Justice Project at (253) 572-5134, or e-mail vls@tacomaprobono.org.

-Starting in 2021, if you are going through the eviction process in Washington, and you have a net income of 200% of the federal poverty line or below, you qualify for free legal representation in court.
-It's your right-protected by law.
-You do not have to face your landlord alone.
+If you are going through the eviction process in Washington State, and you have a net income of 200% of the federal poverty line or below, you may be eligible for free legal help.
+It's your right - protected by law.
+You don't have to face your landlord alone.